joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-07-26-walkabout.md

 published: true
 title: Morning walkabout
 subtitle: Will the friendly ant have an unusual experience?
-tags: recursion, counting, waiting-time, coarse-graining
+tags: recursion counting waiting-time coarse-graining
 date: 2022/07/26
 ---